vannaflo/vannaflo.github.io/index.md

 * Lab 1

     Lab 1 will always be my favorite because it feels like an initiation into the computer science world.
-It's crucial to learn the basics of git, and though the lab doesn't do much, it involves the foundation of all other codes we've done in other labs, such as #include, std::cout, return, int, and const.
+It's crucial to learn the basics of git, and though the lab doesn't do much, it involves the foundation of all other codes we've done in other labs, such as #include, std::cout, return, int, and main.

 * Lab 4, Part 2